MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Optimization Algorithm ( )

-Jobs BW allocator is the key module that enables the consideration of shared system BW.
-Receiving the decoded schedule as shown in \autoref{fig:bw_example}(a), the jobs BW allocator lookup those jobs' no-stall latency and required BW from the job analysis table (\autoref{sec:job_analyzer}), and allocates the system BW to each sub-accelerator at each time frame by Algorithm \autoref{alg:bw_alocator}.
-Briefly, it checks the $\boldsymbol{BW_{t}^{req}}$, an array describing the (no-stall) BW request of each sub-accelerator, at any time $t$.
-If the total request is larger than $BW_{sys}$, it allocates the $BW_{sys}$ according to the weighting of each sub-accelerator's BW request.
-With Algorithm \autoref{alg:bw_alocator}, it outputs the detailed BW schedules for each sub-accelerator.

-For example, from the output BW schedule in \autoref{fig:bw_example}, we can tell, jobs J1 and J5 will be launched in Sub-accel-1 and Sub-accel-2, concurrently.
-Sub-accel-2 will be allocated more BW because it is running a more BW-intensive job (detail in Algorithm \autoref{alg:bw_alocator}).
-When Sub-accel-2 finishes J5 and launches J3, the BW will be re-scheduled to reflect the change of live running jobs in the accelerators, where Sub-accel-1's BW is reduced and reallocated to Sub-accel-2, as shown in \autoref{fig:bw_example}.
-Finally \autoref{fig:bw_example}(b) shows that when the total requesting BW is larger than the system BW (\textbf{memory-bound}), the allocator maximizes the BW usage by fully allocating them to each sub-accelerator.
-On the other hand, when the system BW is larger than requesting BW (\textbf{compute-bound}), there will be unutilized BW as shown at the right of \autoref{fig:bw_example}(b).

-\section{\system Optimization Algorithm}
+\section{Optimization Algorithm (\alg)}

-\system is a GA-based search technique.
-Its key difference from standard GA is (i) it customizes the optimization algorithm's exploration momentum and mechanism (i.e., genetic operators in GA context) for the target search space, and (ii) provides knowledge transfer support.
+\alg is a GA-based search technique.
+Its key difference from standard GA is that it customizes the optimization algorithm's exploration momentum and mechanism (i.e., genetic operators in GA context) for the target search space.